hfeeki/should-dsl/docs/available_matchers.rst

     >>> a |should| be(b)
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: 'some message' was expected to be 'some message'
+    ShouldNotSatisfied: expected 'some message', got 'some message'

     >>> c = "another message"
     >>> d = c